sixcious/url-incrementer/_docs/HELP.md

 1. **Exact URL** - This will only match URLs that are exactly the same except for the part you selected to increment.
 Click the heart icon in Setup (you can also have it set to always be pre-selected in the Options).
 2. **Partial URL** - This lets you add a less-restrictive partial URL that can be "matched" with several URLs that start with the partial URL you entered.
 In Options, click the *Add Partial URL...* button.

+### Exact URLs vs Partial URLs - Which Should I Use?
+Because URLs are saved just like passwords, **Exact URLs** must match exactly for it to be recognized (except for the part/number you selected to increment).
+However, sometimes -- most especially on image boards or when you do searches -- sites will add tags and other parameters to the URL.
+In these cases, a **Partial URL** will work the best and allow you to match all the variances.
+For example, say you save a partial URL `https://www.site.com/posts` with an Increment of say, 42, then both `https://www.site.com/posts/tags=abc&page=0` and `https://www.site.com/posts/tags=xyz&page=0` will both be "recognized" and allow you to increment the page=0 to 42.
+So long as any site starts with your partial URL `https://www.site.com/posts`, then whatever follows (e.g. the `/tags=` part) won't matter and it's considered a "match!"

-#### How Are URLs Saved?
+### How Are URLs Saved?
 To protect your privacy, URLs are saved just like the industry standard is for saving passwords: as cryptographic hashes.
 We use the PBKDF2 algorithm with an HMAC-SHA512, a randomly generated salt, and a high number of iterations.
 This is a *one-way* process, meaning it is impossible for anyone to "decrypt" the hashes.
 The only way anyone can figure out the URLs is if they used brute-force and checked every single possible URL in existence using the same cryptographic hash function and random salt and then checking if the hashes are equal.
 We also actually split the URL into two parts (replacing the selection with a different string) before hashing it, making even automated dictionary attempts to decipher them **extremely difficult!**

 When you view your saved URLs in Options, you'll see a small part of the hash (it's really super long) followed by the interval, base, and other formats.

-#### Where Are The Cryptographic Hashes Saved?
+### Where Are The Cryptographic Hashes Saved?
 The cryptographic hashes are *only* saved to your local extension storage space on your PC (not in a sync'd cloud storage space).
 You can always delete them in the Options > Saved URLs section or by clicking the Reset Options button.
 Also, if you uninstall the extension, the hashes are also automatically removed (along with all your other saved settings).
 We do not save anything outside the extension storage space allotted to us.

-#### Exact URLs vs Partial URLs - Which Should I Use?
-Because URLs are saved just like passwords, *Exact URLs* must match exactly for it to be recognized (except for the part/number you selected to increment).
-However, sometimes -- most especially on image boards or when you do searches -- sites will add tags and other parameters to the URL.
-In these cases, a **Partial URL** will work the best and allow you to match all the variances.
-For example, say you save a partial URL `https://www.site.com/posts` with an Increment of say, 42, then both `https://www.site.com/posts/tags=abc&page=0` and `https://www.site.com/posts/tags=xyz&page=0` will both be "recognized" and allow you to increment the page=0 to 42.
-So long as any site starts with your partial URL `https://www.site.com/posts`, then whatever follows (e.g. the `/tags=` part) won't matter and it's considered a "match!"

 ## Shuffle URLs
 Click the Shuffle (crossed-arrows) icon to turn this mode on.